LPM Win for Client

 Prosecutors cannot use evidence that the police obtain in violation of your constitutional rights.
 So, if the police or prosecutors violated your rights—and if your lawyer can prove it—this can also serve to protect you even if you were driving under the influence at the time of your arrest.

-Finally, even if you can’t challenge the prosecution’s evidence and you aren’t eligible for pretrial diversion, you may still be able to avoid the severe consequences of a DUI conviction by negotiating a plea bargain.
+Finally, even if you can’t challenge the prosecution’s evidence, you may still be able to avoid the severe consequences of a DUI conviction by negotiating a plea bargain.
 For example, in many cases, it will be possible to negotiate a plea to a “wet reckless”—essentially a reckless driving charge that involves alcohol consumption.

 The penalties for reckless driving in Wisconsin are far less severe than the penalties for driving under the influence.
 The long-term consequences of pleading guilty to reckless driving are far less severe than getting convicted of DUI as well.
 With all of that said, you never want to plead guilty if you don’t have to, so you should talk to an experienced DUI defense lawyer before you make any decisions about how to approach your case.